 What are the signs and symptoms of arthritis?

 - Osteoarthritis – The symptoms develop slowly and get worse as time goes by.
 There is pain in a joint, either during or after use, or after a period of inactivity.
 There will be tenderness when pressure is applied to the joint.
+Initially, pain may be only on stair climbing or standing from a sitting position.
 The joint will be stiff, especially first thing in the morning.
 The patient may find it harder to use the joint – it loses its flexibility.
 Some patients experience a grating sensation when they use the joint.
-Hard lumps, or bone spurs may appear around the joint.
-In some cases the joint might swell.
-The most common affected joints are in the hips, hands, knees and spine.
+Hard lumps or bone spurs may appear around the joint.
+In some cases, the joint might swell.
+The most commonly affected joints are in the hips, knee, hand, and spine ( in the spine it is known as spondylosis).

 - Rheumatoid arthritis – The patient often finds the same joints in each side of the body are painfully swollen, inflamed, and stiff.
-The fingers, arms, legs and wrists are most commonly affected.
+The fingers( small joint of hands n feet), elbow, knee, and wrists are most commonly affected.
 Symptoms are usually worst on waking up in the morning and the stiffness can last for 30 minutes at this time.
-The joint is tender when touched.
+The joint is tender when touched. deformity also is seen which is diagnostic of it.
 Hands may be red and puffy.
-There may be rheumatoid nodules (bumps of tissue under the skin of the patient’s arms).
 Many patients with rheumatoid arthritis feel tired most of the time.
 Weight loss is common.

-- Infectious arthritis – The patient has a fever, joint inflammation and swelling.
-He will feel tenderness and/or a sharp pain.
+- Infectious arthritis – The patient has a fever, joint inflammation, and swelling.
+He will feel tenderness and/or sharp pain.
 Often these symptoms are linked to an injury or another illness.
-Most commonly affected areas are the knee, shoulder, elbow, wrist and finger.
+The most commonly affected areas are the knee, shoulder, elbow, wrist, and finger.
 In the majority of cases, just one joint is affected.

 How will arthritis affect me?